Adding Filters, Delays and Gains to Filter Channels

 Once you add filter channels, you can add filters, delays and gains to them.
 To do so, right-click on the Filters category node under the newly-created channel.
-This presents a context menu allowing the addition of various filter types (delays, gains and polarity inversions are considered "filters" for this purpose).
+This presents a context menu allowing the addition of various filter types as shown below.

 Restrictions on Delays and Gains

-The available filters depend on whether the chosen channel is a main or sub channel, as well as what filters have already been added to that channel in certain specific cases.
+The filters available to add via the context menu depend on whether the chosen channel is a main or sub channel, as well as what filters have already been added to that channel in certain specific cases.
 For instance, once a delay has been added to an individual subwoofer channel, another cannot be added to that same channel, as this would cause problems for the optimizer.
 If a delay or gain cannot be added, MSO shows the menu item as grayed out.
 For example, attempting to create the configuration of delays shown in Figure 1 or gains shown in Figure 2 below is disallowed.

 This can be remedied in several ways.
 One way is shown in Figure 3 below.